Tap the text to show or hide reading controls.

 “Will you make a contract with me and become undead?”

-Park Haneul fell silent, seemingly lost in thought.
+Park Haneul fell silent, as though lost in thought.
+A moment passed.

 — If I make a contract with you, I’ll be able to take my revenge?